proveskit/pysquared/docs/contributing-windows.md

 1. If you have Satellite hardware, [connect][connect-usb] and [mount][mount-disk] it in WSL.
 1. Continue with our [Linux Development Guide](dev-guide-linux.md).

-### A note on `make install`
+### A note on `make install-flight-software`

-`make install` is a command that can be used to quickly install the code you're working on onto the board.
+`make install-flight-software` is a command that can be used to quickly install the code you're working on onto the board.
 In WSL your mount point will be the letter of the drive location in windows.
 For example, if the board is mounted at `D:\` then you must first mount the disk in WSL:
 ```sh
 mkdir /mnt/d
 sudo mount -t drvfs D: /mnt/d